Analysis: China worries spur Mexico stock market flows

 Still, the buying has made Mexican shares expensive compared with Brazilian stock.
 As of Friday, the MSCI Mexico index was trading at 16.5 times forecast earnings and the MSCI Brazil index was trading at 10.4 times.

-Federated Investors fund manager Audrey Kaplan said this made Brazilian stocks a good buy, given forecasts for average earnings growth of 18 percent to 20 percent over the next year.
+Federated Investors fund manager Audrey Kaplan said this made Brazilian stock a good buy, given forecasts for average earnings growth of 18 percent to 20 percent over the next year.

 “That gives you a good opportunity to get in when the market is lower,” said Kaplan, who manages $500 million in equities.